-Independent Architecture is a Denver based office with projects around the U.S. Its personnel approach each project with a mix of curiosity, intellectualism, and experience that enables them to create thoughtful and unusual environments.
+Independent Architecture is a Denver based office with projects around the world.
+Its personnel approach each project with a mix of curiosity, intellectualism, and experience that enables them to create thoughtful and unusual objects and environments.

 Paul Andersen founded Independent in 2009.
 He shapes the office’s agenda and practice, conducting design projects in professional and academic contexts.
 He was appointed a Fulbright Specialist in Architecture, teaches at the University of Illinois at Chicago, and has previously been on the architecture faculties of the Universidad Torcuato Di Tella, the Harvard Graduate School of Design, and Cornell University.
 He has been a guest curator at the Museum of Contemporary Art Denver and the Biennial of the Americas, and is a co-author of The Architecture of Patterns, Curve Culture, and The Monuments Power the Cars.
 Paul is a licensed architect.